cilogon/oauth2-orcid/README.md

 ### Public API vs Member API

 If you are an [ORCID member](https://orcid.org/about/membership), you can use the Member API instead of the Public API.
-To use the Member API, set a 'member' parameter to 'true' when creating the provider.
+To use the Member API, set a 'member' parameter to `true` when creating the provider.
+The Member API provides an additional id\_token field 'amr' (AuthnMethodRef).
+The value is either 'mfa' for users who have enabled two-factor authentication on their ORCID account, or 'pwd' otherwise.
+When using the Public API, `getAmr()` returns `null`.

 ```php
 $provider = new CILogon\OAuth2\Client\Provider\ORCID([